tomdu3/CI-project-1/README.md

 - __The Address and Map__

-  - This section gives the information about the location of the fictitious Institute for Wellbeign in Rome
+  - This section gives the information about the location of the fictitious Institute for Wellbeing in Rome
   - Other than the address, there's an image of the Institute (Pantheon) and below these information there's an interactive Google Map section.

   <br>